-The 5 oldest bars in Toronto
+The 5 oldest and most historic bars in Toronto

 Join the conversation Load comments